teeso/beaconsync/README.md

 		<!-- ... -->
 	</entry>

-After detecting the beacon *b41bbe2-42c2-4b84-ab96-6e9d5509138b.0.2* the app may choose to follow the corresponding &lt;entry&gt;'s &lt;link&gt; within a web browser frame, or may choose to display other Atom element values like &lt;title&gt; and &lt;summary&gt;, or Atom extension element values.
+After detecting the beacon *b41bbe2-42c2-4b84-ab96-6e9d5509138b.0.2* the app may choose to follow the corresponding &lt;entry&gt;'s &lt;link&gt; within a web browser frame, or may choose to render other content/media from the feed directly within the app.

-The app controls how much of the feed data it caches, and should sync as often as necessary to support the frequency of addition/repurposing of beacons and updating of content.
-It should at minimum cache the beacon:uuid, beacon:majorminor, and link, for quick response to detection of a beacon that matches that UUID and major/minor.

 History
 ---